How To Get Back In Touch With An Old Friend Or Acquaintance

 There's no special trick to getting back in touch

 If you want to get back in touch with someone you just have to put yourself out there and contact them somehow.
 It may make you a bit nervous, but there's no way around that.
-The other person could be open to restarting the friendship, and you'll pick up right where you left off.
-Or they might be too busy with their partner/family/job/current friends, or have moved on to another place in their lives.
+They could be open to restarting the friendship, and you'll pick up right where you left off.
+They might be happy to catch up briefly, but keep it to that.
+Or they may be too busy with their partner/family/job/current friends, or have moved on to another place in their lives.
 Whether they'd be keen to start hanging out again or not, it's not like there's any magic way to word your initial contact that's going to drastically alter how they feel about the matter.
-Just be prepared for either possibility going in.
+Just be prepared for any possibility going in.

 Contacting an old friend is one of those situations that's only going to be awkward if you believe it's awkward

 There's nothing inherently abnormal about dropping an old friend a line.
-If you do it, don't feel you're being desperate or intrusive.
+Don't feel you're being desperate or intrusive.
 People are often delighted to hear from an old buddy out of the blue.
 After all, you did once get along with them well enough to become friends.
 That doesn't happen with just anyone.
 Who knows?
-Maybe they were considering getting back in touch with you, but felt awkward about it as themselves.
+Maybe they were considering getting back in touch with you, but felt unsure about it as themselves.

 Examples of ways to get back in touch with an old friend